The Last Don 2: Reception

+The Last Don 2 was listed among the AllMusic favorite Latin & World Albums in 2015, and was nominated for a Billboard Latin Rhythm Album of the Year and Latin Rhythm Albums Artist of the Year in 2016.

 Background

 Don Omar's most recent album was the Latin Grammy winner compilation Meet The Orphans 2: New Generation, released in 2012, but his most recent studio album was Meet The Orphans, released in 2010.
 The Last Don 2 is the sequel of Don Omar's first studio album, The Last Don, released in 2003.
 In 2014 were released two singles, «Pura Vida» and «Nada Cambiará» featuring Xavi The Destroyer, which were originally part of the track list, but after some time the songs were suppressed of it.
 The song «Finge Que Me Amas» featuring Tony Dize was released in Tony's album, La Melodía De La Calle: 3rd Season, instead of this one.
-Between 2014 and 2015 were released the tracks previews, and in 2015 was confirmed the album's track list, suppressing the intro «Il Capo», which uses the chorus of Ray Charles' single «Hit The Road Jack» and was also part of the original production.
+Between 2014 and 2015 were released the tracks previews, and in 2015 was confirmed the album's track list, suppressing the intro «Il Capo», which uses the chorus of Ray Charles' single «Hit the Road Jack» and was also part of the original production.